janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 - `path` - Unique path in the app.
 Cannot override existing routes with the exception of the `/` home route: the main home page can be replaced via the dynamic plugins mechanism.
 - `module` - Optional.
 Since dynamic plugins can expose multiple distinct modules, you may need to specify which set of assets you want to access within the plugin.
 If not provided, the default module named `PluginRoot` is used.
 This is the same as the key in `scalprum.exposedModules` key in plugin's `package.json`.
 - `importName` - Optional.
 The actual component name that should be rendered as a standalone page.
 If not specified the `default` export is used.
 - `menuItem` - This property allows users to extend the main sidebar navigation and point to their new route.
-It accepts `text` and `icon` properties. `icon` is a Material UI 4 icon name.
+It accepts `text` and `icon` properties. `icon` refers to a Backstage system icon name.
+See [Backstage system icons](https://backstage.io/docs/getting-started/app-custom-theme/#icons) for the list of default icons and [Extending Icons Library](#extend-internal-library-of-available-icons) to extend this with dynamic plugins.

 #### Bind to existing plugins